chickenzord/empatpuluh/README.md

 Just scratching my own itch.

 I use multiple FortiVPN profiles at work which send OTP via corporate email instead of shared key.
 Automating the copy-paste process can ease the context switching.

+Named it empatpuluh (means Forty in Bahasa Indonesia), a number that comes first in mind when thinking about FortiVPN.

 # Getting started